upenn-libraries/digital-collections/rails_app/README.md

 bundle install
 ```

-If you get an error when installing the `sidekiq-pro` gem, [ensure you have bundler configured](#ruby) with the proper credentials.
+If you get an error when installing the `sidekiq-pro` gem, ensure you have bundler configured with the proper credentials (see [Version Managers](#version-managers) section above).

 If there's a version mismatch, debug with: